CASP-Systems-BU/Gadget/configs/README.md

 window.length = 5
 #sliding.length = 1
 ```
-'expected.num.operations' determines the number of state access operations that will be generated.
+`expected.num.operations` determines the number of state access operations that will be generated.

 ### key popularity
 Gadget users can define the key popularity of state objects (ie., window IDs).
 In file `config.txt`  key popularity is set to sequential, meaning that the key of  the newly created window (state) is set to LastWindowID+1.
 Gadget Users do not need to change this unless exploring novel window management strategies.